GZDoom Builder 2.3. Based on Doom Builder 2 SVN rev. 1604.

 Microsoft .Net Framework 3.5.
 Notice: if you already have .Net Framework 4.0 or later installed, you'll still need to install 3.5 version, because newer versions are not backwards compatible with it!

 DirectX 9.0 Runtime.
-Notice: required even if you have DirectX 11 installed.
+Notice: required even if you already have DirectX 10, 11 or 12 installed.

 • Windows XP, Vista, 7, 8 or 10.